CyclopsUNAM/Cyclops/README.md

 Important notes:

 Inside spider are two files: spider.py and constellations.json wich, in a dictionary, stores the connected stars within its constellations.
-For spider.py to work requires a configuration file located inside the database folder.

-The file contains the following:

-[pstgresql]

-database=

-user=

-password=

-host=

-port=

 This file has the connection data and is generated within the servers so that spider can read it It is not on github because it has sensitive information.

 proccessing.py takes as parameters the constellation, the change in millennia and the type of real or apparent view.

-Like spider.py, processing.py requires a configuration file located in the processing folder.
+The base configuration file is located in config.ini

-The file contains the following:

-[processing]

-user=

-host=

-route=
+This configuration file is required by both spider.py, processing.py and framegen.py for proper operation.

+Each file contains:

+[postgresql]

+database =

+user =

+password =

+hostess =

+port =

+[Processing]

+user =

+hostess =

+route =

+image =

+[framegen]

+user =

+hostess =

+route =

 ____